How To Promote Your Book Online (And Get Better Whilst Doing It)

 Writehere

-I'm not sure if many people are aware of this website - www.writehere.com - but I have found it to be quite a good way of connecting writers with readers.
+I'm not sure if many people are aware of this website - www.writehere.com - but I have found it to be a good way of connecting writers with readers.
 Basically, the premise is this - you post samples of your novel, or blog, or poems onto the site for readers to read, comment upon, and share with Facebook, Twitter, Linkedin, and Google+.
 What's good about it?
 Well, almost every one of my posts have been read by 100+ people together with at least 3 shares.
 Great eh?
 Not entirely, as this has not exactly translated into additional sales/downloads of my book.
-If everyone who read chapters 1-5 had bought my book then I'd be looking at perhaps 300+ downloads now as opposed to my current 140.
-That said however, rather like Twitter it still has a role to play in generating buzz, and the fact that people are READING my various chapters and blog posts is always a good thing, and should be considered a reward in itself.
-If you are a writer and want to bring your book to NEW readers then I very much recommend you check out this site.
+If everyone who read chapters 1-5 had bought my book then I'd be looking at perhaps 300+ downloads now as opposed to my current 150.
+That said however, rather like Twitter it still has a role to play in generating buzz, and the fact that people are READING my various chapters and blog posts is always a good thing, and can be considered a reward in itself.
+If you are a writer and want to bring your book to NEW readers then I recommend you check out this site.

 Google+